 5. You Paid Off a Loan

-If you pay off a loan — whether it’s a student loan, auto loan, or mortgage — your credit mix can be affected.
+If you pay off a loan, whether it’s a student loan, auto loan, or mortgage, your credit mix can be affected.
 That mix accounts for 10% of your score, according to myFICO.

-But don’t let the potential for a little damage to your score prevent you from making a wise financial decision.
+So don’t let the potential for a little damage to your score prevent you from making a wise financial decision.

 “The risk of a little drop in your credit score should almost never be a reason not to pay off a loan,” Silverman says.
 “The only exception is if you expect to apply for a home or auto loan in the next six months or so.
-In that case, you might want to wait so that the lenders with whom you’re applying with see the best possible score.”
+In that case, you might want to wait so that the lenders with whom you’re applying see the best possible score.”